 Matariki

 Matariki is celebrated every winter when the seven-star constellation, ‘Matariki’ (also known as the Pleiades or Seven Sisters) appears in the dawn sky.
-The dates for Matariki change every year around the mid-winter moon cycle, but it’s usually around late May to mid July (this year it’s going to be in the week of 24 June 2022).
+The dates for Matariki change every year around the mid-winter moon cycle, but it’s usually around late May to mid July (this year it’s going to be marked on the Friday 20 June 2025).

 It is the LORD who created the stars, the Pleiades and Orion.